Punktum-dk/epp-service-specification/README.md

 As described above, contact objects related to the role of registrant has to be validated, this field is used to indicate the status of a validation object via the create domain command.

 See also `contact_validated`.

+## `dkhm:requestedNsAdmin`

+The extension is used for update and create host, where it is possible to request another nameserver administrator than the authenticated user.

 # Implementation Limitations